 Indoor Disney Easter Scavenger Hunt

-The other file is an optional “Happy Easter” sign to include with the final prize.
-There are many ways you can customize this indoor scavenger hunt this Easter for your family.
+The other file is an optional “Happy Easter” sign to include with the final prize at the end of the hunt.
+There are many ways you can customize this indoor scavenger hunt this Easter for your family, using the following Easter egg hunt ideas!

 Why Have an Indoor Easter Egg Hunt?

 I created this Disney Easter scavenger hunt to be done indoors for several reasons.
-Last year, my family had planned to have a big outdoor egg hunt and got rained out!
+First off, the weather.
+Last year, my family had planned to have a big outdoor Easter egg hunt…but we got rained out!

 We still hunted for eggs (in the living room) but I’d wished at the time that we’d had an indoor scavenger hunt to go along with it.